MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 The benefit of a clustered index is the table is physically organized in PK order.

-* Supported in Oracle, MySQL, SQL Server
+* Supported in Oracle, MySQL, SQL Server, IBM DB2 LUW
 * Not supported in PostgreSQL, despite `CLUSTER` command (~ `DEFRAG`)

-You can only have one clustering index per table.
+There can be **only one** clustered index per table.

 ---
 # 5. Consider Column Selectivity And Order